 Yamaha definitely scores over Casio here as it has high end products like synthesizers, workstations and music recording equipment including studio monitors and PA systems.
 Casio has a few keyboards in WK and CTK series for the advanced users but then they are still not in competition with the likes of Motif and Fantom.

 Yamaha also had the edge over Casio in digital pianos for a long time until recently where Casio has introduced some great digital pianos, especially their Privia Pianos.
-In the mid-range of portable pianos the Privia pianos are doing quite well compared to the Yamaha pianos.
+In the mid-range of portable pianos the Privia pianos are doing quite well, along with the Yamaha pianos.

 What to Choose?

-What you choose will depend on your circumstances.
+What you choose will depend on your requirements.

 The more experienced players may choose a better feeling-and-sounding instrument, and don’t mind spending more for it.
 Some of them may choose to go in for a better instrument, not necessarily a louder instrument, and think about the amplification aspect later on.